mindhivenz/some-js/README.md

     multiple test runs both true and false will be tested.

 `bool()` is just one of many functions in this package for producing test values.
-See the `index.js` for more.
+See `index.js` for the complete list.

 ### Unique namespace

-Sometimes you want values that aren't important but are unique from each other.
+Sometimes you want values that aren't important, but are unique from each other.
 For that there are various functions in the `unique` namespace.

 For example: